deepakbackuply/softaculous_api/cpanel/guide/create_staging.md

 ## Staging an installation using Softaculous API guide

-This document explains how to create staging installation of the installed script using Softaculous API.
+This guide explains how to create staging installation of the installed script using Softaculous API.

 ### via cURL